explainers-by-googlers/reduce-accept-language/README.md

 ### `Content-Language` doesn't match `Accept-Language`

-Instead of sending a full list of the users' preferred languages from browsers and letting sites figure out which language to use, we propose a language negotiation process in the browser, which means in addition to the `Content-Language` header, the site also needs to respond with a header indicating all languages it supports using the `Variants` header (as proposed in [HTTP representation variants](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-variants-06)).
+Instead of sending a full list of the users' preferred languages from browsers and letting sites figure out which language to use, we propose a language negotiation process in the browser, which means in addition to the `Content-Language` header, the site also needs to respond with a header indicating all languages it supports using the `Avail-Language` header (as proposed in [HTTP Availability Hints](https://mnot.github.io/I-D/draft-nottingham-http-availability-hints.html#section-5.3)).

-For now, the response header will include both `Content-Language` and `Variants`.
+For now, the response header will include both `Content-Language` and `Avail-Language`.
 Let’s see how language negotiation works with the following examples:

 1. Site supported language contains user’s preferred language.